Personal page of

 First Researcher @ INFN

-I am an experimental particle physicist working as a First Researcher for the Italian institute for nuclear physics (INFN), and a member of the CMS experiment at CERN since 2001; previously (1995-2012) I have been a member of the CDF experiment at Fermilab.
+I am an experimental particle physicist working as a First Researcher for the Italian institute for nuclear physics (INFN), and a member of the CMS experiment at CERN since 2001 and the SWGO expperiment since 2022; previously (1995-2012) I have been a member of the CDF experiment at Fermilab.

 I am married since 2017 with Kalliopi Petrou, a lyrical soprano singer, and have a son (Filippo, 22) and a daughter (Ilaria, 18) from a previous marriage.
 I live in Padova, where I work for the INFN as well as for the University of Padova (as a hired professor).